 Together we can shape the future

 Capitalising on our strengths and where we know philanthropy can help our teams make the biggest impact, we have pinpointed three priority pillars for support:

 Marine: Understanding, protecting and harnessing our blue planet

 The natural forces of our oceans drive weather systems, regulate land temperatures and ensure our survival.
 They provide water, food, oxygen and energy.
 Yet destroyed underwater ecosystems threaten our marine species, while warming waters lead to more unpredictable and powerful storms.

 Founded as a school of navigation in 1862, the University of Plymouth is a pioneer in marine and maritime research.
 Our coastal city’s unique natural assets present an ideal scientific environment for the development of solutions that benefit the world.

 Our teams were the first to describe the presence of microplastics in our oceans, inspiring a new field of academic enquiry and global policy change, including taxes on plastic carrier bags and a UK ban on microbeads.
 Our work has significantly improved how to forecast extreme coastal events and their impact on communities.
 We were also the first to study the ecological effects of ocean acidification, and now lead the UK agenda for offshore renewable energy.

-Philanthropy is critical to further expand the reach and impact of our world-leading marine research.
+Philanthropy is critical to further expand the reach and impact of our world-leading

 Contact our team email@example.com to learn how you can support our marine research or you can make a donation online.

 Health: Improving health and wellbeing for all